open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Setup the server:

    #.
-Connect to the server over SSH
+Connect to the server using SSH
    #.
 Change the password of the root user, using the ``passwd`` command.
 Use a `strong password <https://www.lastpass.com/password-generator>`__, and save it to OCP's `LastPass <https://www.lastpass.com>`__ account.

    .. note::